Sean Myers

 Survey expectations of dividend growth (blue) vary substantially over time and strongly comove with the S&P 500 price-dividend ratio (red).
 Survey expectations of returns (green) are relatively flat over time and have low comovement with the price-dividend ratio.

-We present a method for determining whether errors in expectations explain asset pricing puzzles without imposing assumptions about the mechanism of the error.
-Using accounting identities and survey forecasts, we find that errors in expected long-term inflation and short-term nominal earnings growth explain price variation, return predictability, and the rejection of the expectations hypothesis for aggregate stock and bond markets.
-Errors in expected short-term inflation and long-term nominal earnings growth play no role.
-The relevant errors are consistent with mistakes about both the persistence of forecasted variables and the response to surprises.
-A fundamental extrapolation model successfully replicates these findings.
+We present a method for determining whether errors in expectations explain asset pricing puzzles without imposing assumptions about the error mechanism.
+Using accounting identities and survey forecasts, we find that errors in expected long-term inflation explain price variation, return predictability, and the rejection of the expectations hypothesis for aggregate stock and bond markets.
+Errors in short-term (long-term) nominal earnings growth expectations explain (do not explain) stock price variation and return predictability.
+The relevant errors are consistent with mistakes about the persistence of forecasted variables and the response to surprises.
+A simple framework based on fundamental extrapolation successfully replicates these findings.

 Survey expectations of long-term inflation are volatile, moving almost 1-1 with expectations of short-term inflation.
 In contrast, for survey expectations of S&P 500 nominal earning growth, almost of all of the movements occur in short-term expectations.